praj268/Sustainable-Fashion-Marketplace/README.md

 | Home Page | Product Upload |
 |----------|----------------|
 | ![Home](pro1.png) | ![Upload](pro2.png) |
+🏠 Home Page
+The landing page of the application.
+It highlights the mission of promoting sustainable fashion, showcases featured products, and includes a clean navigation bar for easy access to all sections.
+It is fully responsive and designed using Bootstrap and custom CSS.

 | Contact Page | Shop Page |
 |----------|----------------|